ARTbio/genomic-analysis-test/README.md

 ## Questions

-Any question should be raised exclusively using the [`Issues`](https://github.com/ARTbio/genomic-analysis-test/issues) fonctionnality of GitHub.
-No response regarding this test will be made by individual e-mailing.
+Any question should be raised exclusively using the [`Issues`](https://github.com/ARTbio/genomic-analysis-test/issues) fonctionnality of this respository GitHub.
+For the sake of equality, no answer to questions regarding this test will be made by individual e-mailing.